Density profile of a self-gravitating polytropic turbulent fluid in the context of ensembles of molecular clouds: Derivation of the equation for density profile

 The second term in Eq. (\ref{dE/dl=0}) represents the thermal potential and it relates to the thermal pressure, i.e. to the energy density related to the random thermal motion of gas particles.

 The third term in Eq. (\ref{dE/dl=0}) is the averaged gravitational potential of a fluid element at radius $\ell$.
 It is given by:

-where $M(\ell)=3M_{\rm c}^{*}\int_{\ell_0}^{\ell} \ell'^2\varrho(\ell')d\ell'$ is the mass of the inner shells in respect to $\ell$ (excluding the core).
+where $M(\ell)=3M_{\rm c}^{*}\int_{\ell_0}^{\ell} \ell'^2\varrho(\ell')d\ell'$ is the mass of the inner shells in respect to $\ell$ (excluding the core) and $M_{\rm c}^{*}= (4/3)\pi l_{\rm c}^3 \rho_{\rm c}$ is a normalizing coefficient (for its physical interpretation, see Section 3.2 in Paper I).
 The first term is the gravitational potential caused by the inner shells and the second one is the gravitational potential caused by the core at scale $\ell$.
 We note again that $M_0$ is assumed to increase slowly due to the accretion onto the cloud core and therefore its change in time is neglected.
 The last term in Eq. (\ref{grav-potencial}) reads:

 where the first addend is the gravitational potential caused by the outer shells in respect to $\ell$ and the second one is the potential caused by the matter outside the cloud.
 We assume that all matter outside the cloud causes a potential term within the cloud $\varphi^{\rm ext}$ which does not depend on the position of the considered fluid element moving through the spatial scales.
 This constant term does not contribute to the element's dynamics and will be neglected hereafter.